 To understand how much of observed recent climate change has been caused by natural variability (a process referred to as attribution), scientists use climate model simulations.
 When only natural factors are used to force climate models, the resulting simulations show variations in climate on a wide range of time scales in response to volcanic eruptions, variations in solar activity, and internal natural variability.
 However, the influence of natural climate variability typically decreases as the time period gets longer, such that it only has mild effects on multi-decadal and longer trends (FAQ 3.2, Figure 1).

-Consequently, over periods of a couple of decades or less, natural climate variability can dominate the human-induced surface warming trend – leading to periods with stronger or weaker warming, and sometimes even cooling (FAQ 3.2, Figure 1, left and center).
+Consequently, over periods of a couple of decades or less, natural climate variability can dominate the human-induced surface warming trend – leading to periods with stronger or weaker warming, and sometimes even cooling (FAQ 3.2, Figure 1, left and centre).
 Over longer periods, however, the effect of natural variability is relatively small (FAQ 3.2, Figure 1, right).
-For instance, over the entire historical period (1850–2019), natural variability is estimated to have caused between -0.23°C and +0.23°C of the observed surface warming of about 1.1°C. This means that the bulk of the warming has been almost entirely attributed to human activities, particularly emissions of greenhouse gases (see FAQ 3.1).
+For instance, over the entire historical period (1850–2019), natural variability is estimated to have caused between -0.23°C and +0.23°C of the observed surface warming of about 1.1°C. This means that the bulk of the warming has been almost entirely attributed to human activities, particularly emissions of greenhouse gases (FAQ 3.1).

 Another way to picture natural variability and human influence is to think of a person walking a dog.
 The path of the walker represents the human-induced warming, while their dog represents natural variability.
 Looking at global surface temperature changes over short periods is akin to focusing on the dog.
 The dog sometimes moves ahead of the owner and other times behind.
 This is similar to natural variability that can weaken or amplify warming on the short term.
 In both cases it is difficult to predict where the dog will be or how the climate will evolve in the near future.
 However, if we pull back and focus on the slow steady steps of the owner, the path of the dog is much clearer and more predictable, as it follows the path of its owner.
 Similarly, human influence on the climate is much clearer over longer time periods.